 - A bachelor's degree from an accredited college or university in a discipline relevant to public health, biology and/or genetics or a bachelor's degree in another field with substantial knowledge of a discipline relevant to public health gained either through study or experience. - The General Graduate Record Examination (GRE) scores for the verbal, quantitative, and analytical tests must be supplied with the application for admission.
-Other standardized test scores (i.e. MCAT) may be accepted in lieu of GRE scores on a case-by-case basis. - Six college credits in behavioral and/or social sciences (with a C or better). - Three college credits in mathematics or statistics (with a C or better).

-• An introductory course in genetics is required; other college level coursework in biology may be considered to fulfill this requirement on a case-by-case basis.
+Other standardized test scores (i.e. MCAT) may be accepted in lieu of GRE scores. - Six college credits in behavioral and/or social sciences (with a C or better). - Three college credits in mathematics or statistics (with a C or better). - An introductory course in genetics is required; other college level coursework in biology may be considered to fulfill this requirement on a case-by-case basis. - A minimum TOEFL score of 80 on the IBT or a minimum IELTS score of Band 6.5, if applicable.
+TOEFL or IELTS must be taken within two years of application. - World Education Services (WES) Credential Evaluation of previous international degree program(s) if applicable.